raspberrypilearning/sensing-science/lesson-1/lesson.md

 ##Learning objectives

-- Understand that chemical reactions occur when there are successful collision between reacting particles.
+- Understand that chemical reactions occur when there are successful collision between reacting particles
-- Understand that temperature and concentration affect the rate of chemical reaction and that this can be explained through a particle model.
+- Understand that temperature and concentration affect the rate of chemical reaction and that this can be explained through a particle model

 ##All students are able to